krisalcordo/chrome-extensions-reloader-mv3/README.md

-# MV3 Extensions Reloader for Chrome™
+# MV3 Extensions Reloader for Chrome

 Reloads all unpacked extensions with a single click.